-REFERENDA: A referendum petition is one that refers an act passed by the state legislature to a vote for approval or rejection.
-A petition for a statewide referendum requires that the petition contain signatures of qualified electors in the amount of six percent (6%) of the total number of votes cast for the office of governor in the last preceding general election.
-Referendum petitions regarding state measures are required to be filed with the Secretary of State not later than ninety (90) days after the final adjournment of the session at which the act was passed.
+REFERENDA: A referendum petition refers an act passed by the state or local legislative body to a vote by the people for approval or rejection.
+A petition for a statewide referendum requires that the petition contain signatures of gualified electors in the amount of six percent (6%) of the total number of votes cast for the office of governor in the last preceding general election.
+Referendum petitions regarding state measures must be filed with the Secretary of State not later than ninety (90) days after the final adjournment of the session during which the act was passed.
 An exception occurs when a recess or adjournment is taken temporarily for a longer period than ninety (90) days, in which case such petition shall be filed not later than ninety (90) days after such recess or temporary adjournment.
-Any measure referred to the people by referendum generally remains in abeyance until such vote is scheduled.
-However, a referendum does not hold an act in abeyance if there is an emergency clause.
-Referenda on local measures have different requirements; this is addressed in a later section.
-(See page 49).
+Any measure referred to the people by referendum generally remains in abeyance until such vote is scheduled unless the act contains an emergency clause.
+Referenda on local measures have different requirements addressed in a later section.
+(See page 51).

-SIGNATURES: At the time of filing a statewide initiative or referendum petition, it is necessary to file, at a minimum, the number of signatures required to place the measure on the ballot.
-For a Constitutional Amendment, the petition must contain at least 89,151 signatures at the time of filing.
-For an Initiated Act, the petition must contain at least 71,321 signatures.
-For a Referendum, the petition must contain at least 53,491 signatures at the time of filing.
+SIGNATURES: A statewide initiative or referendum petition must meet minimum signature requirements to place a measure on the ballot.
+For a constitutional amendment, the petition must contain at least 89,151 signatures at the time of filing.
+For an initiated act, the petition must contain at least 71,321 signatures.
+For a referendum, the petition must contain at least 53,491 signatures at the time of filing.

-In addition to the minimum number of signatures, the petition, at the time of filing, must contain signatures from at least fifteen (15) counties in the state.
-Each of these fifteen (15) counties' petitions must contain the signatures of not less than one half of the designated percentage of the electors from that county.
-This requirement has historically been interpreted as requiring qualified signatures of at least half of the designated percentage from fifteen (15) different counties, for each petition.
-(1/2 of 10% = 5% for an amendment; 1/2 of 8% = 4% for an act; 1/2 of 6% = 3% for a referendum.
-In other words, if one thousand (1000) people voted for governor in a particular county and it is a petition for an amendment, 5% (half of the designated percentage) would be fifty (50) qualified electors.
-See the chart attached below on pages 60-61.
+In addition to the minimum number of signatures, the petition, at the time of filing, must contain the signatures of qualified electors from at least fifteen (15) counties in the state.
+This requirement has historically been interpreted as requiring that each of these fifteen (15) counties' petitions must contain the signatures of not less than one half of the designated percentage of the electors from that county (1/2 of 10% = 5% for a constitutional amendment; and 1/2 of 8% = 4% for an act; 1/2 of 6% = 3% for a referendum).
+In other words, if one thousand (1000) people voted for governor in a particular county in the most recent general election and the petition is for a constitutional amendment, 5% (half of the designated 10%) would be fifty (50) qualified electors.
+See the chart attached below on pages 62-63.